briansunter/site/site/notes/tree.md

-A tree is a set of connected nodes that does not form a cycle.
+A tree is a set of connected nodes that do not form a cycle.

 ## Tree Diagram
 ```mermaid